 Keep in mind that many recreation centers publish a biannual catalog that lists upcoming classes and workshops for the next six months.
 So, you’ll need to plan ahead for some organizations.
 One of the benefits to such a long lead time is that the center will have plenty of time to promote your class, so it’s more likely to fill up.

-What kinds of courses are offered through Teachable?
+What kinds of courses are offered through Udemy and Teachable?
 Everything from digital scrapbooking to creating virtual reality games.
 If you know something, then you can teach it through Teachable.